khummel01/Breast-Cancer-Binary-Classification/README.md

 ## Results

 Our chosen final model contains six predictors: log.radius_worst, concavity_worst, smoothness_mean, log.texture_se, log.compactness_mean, and fractal_dimension_worst.
 The p-values of these predictors are 1.42e-13, 6.35e-05, 1.38e-05, 8.98e-05, 0.000479, and 0.152012 respectively.
-Log.radius_worst, concavity_worst, smoothness_mean, log.texture_se, log.compactness_mean are all significant to a false positive rate of $\alpha = .001$ while fractal_dimension_worst is not significant at all.
+Log.radius_worst, concavity_worst, smoothness_mean, log.texture_se, log.compactness_mean are all significant to a false positive rate of α = .001$ while fractal_dimension_worst is not significant at all.

 **ROC curve using of final model using step-wise regression**